Indian Tamils of Sri Lanka: Religion

 In general they use Hindu beliefs to guide their day-to-day lives.
 There are number of temples and places of worship for deities on estates and in villages, towns and other places within Sri Lanka to which they have migrated.
 When a place is decided to be settled, the settlers would institute, under a banyan or bo tree, a triangular shaped stone or figure of a deity, plant a weapon of a popularly worshipped god such as a spear, trident or sword and worshipped these.
 The main deities worshipped are, in order of popularity, the goddess Mariamman, Murugan and his consorts, Valli and Theivanai, Pillayar, Siva, Parvathi, Vishnu and Laxmi, and the goddess of wisdom Saraswati.

 In 1981 about 90 percent of the Indian Tamils were Hindus.
 They have little contact with Buddhism, and they worship the Hindu pantheon of gods.
 Their religious myths, stories of saints, literature, and rituals are distinct from the cultural sources of the Sinhalese.
 Furthermore, a minority of the Indian Tamils- 7.6 percent are converts to Christianity, with their own places of worship and separate cultural lives.
 In this way, the large Tamil minority in Sri Lanka is effectively separated from the mainstream Sinhalese culture and is fragmented into two major groups with their own Christian minorities.

 The first known temple was built in Matale.
 It began as a stone an icon of the goddess Mariamman.
 At this very location where the worship of her began in 1820, the now-famous Matale Sri Muthumariamman Temple was built in 1852.
 The trading community of the Nattukotai Chettiars introduced the worship of Murugan in his form as Lord Kathiresan at Matale and was to subsequently build the Kathiresan temple at Matale.
 The annual festival of this temple is celebrated in the month of July.
 Devotees of the plantation sector walk from the tea estates and hometowns they live in to Kathirkamam, a place considered sacred by both Buddhists and Hindus, in the South of Sri Lanka, where Murugan is worshipped in the form of Skanda.
 Deepavali, Pongal and Tamil New Year are commonly celebrated as festivals.

 Folk deities

 Each caste has its own deity based on caste predecessors and are worshipped as guardian angels, such as the Kallar caste had Nallananpillai Perumal as their guardian angel to whom vows and sacrifices are made.
-Deities such as Madasamy, Muniandi, Kali, Madurai Veeran, Sangili Karuppan, Vaalraja, Vairavar, Veerabathran, Sudalai Madan, and Roda Mini are also worshipped.
+Deities such as Madasamy, Muniandi, Kali, Madurai Veeran, Karuppanswamy, Vaalraja, Vairavar, Veerabathran, Sudalai Madan, and Roda Muni are also worshipped.